TobikoData/sqlmesh/docs/concepts/plans.md

 ## Plan application
 Once a plan has been created and reviewed, it should then be applied in order for the changes that are part of it to take effect.

-Typically, each model changed in a plan gets assigned with a new version.
-In turn, each model version gets a separate physical location for data.
-Data between different model versions is never shared, therefore an environment is simply a collection of references to physical tables of model versions which that environment has been created/updated with.
+Every time a model is changed as part of a plan, a new variant of this model gets created behind the scene (see [snapshots](/concepts/architecture/snapshots)).
+In turn, each model variant gets a separate physical location for data (i.e. table).
+Data between different variants of the same model is never shared, therefore an environment can be viewed as a collection of references to physical tables of model versions which that environment has been created/updated with.

 ![Each model version gets its own physical table while environments only contain references to these tables](plans/model_versioning.png)